VinayakFia/Obsidian/COMP3153/System Model - Vinayak Fialok.md

 ![[COMP3153 Exalidraw.excalidraw|1000px]]

 For simplicity, cars can only cross straight.

-However, this may be modified
+## A.2C Potential Abstractions
+I
 ## Implementation Details
 ### Non-determinism
 This will be run on a tick based simulation, where a tick is analogous to a second.
 We will have some random non-deterministic variables: